 Colin Williamson is a film scholar who specializes in European and American film history, animation, and special effects.
-In addition to having a background in film production, his research and teaching also extend to art history, visual anthropology, philosophy, and the history of science and technology.
-His work has been supported by numerous interdisciplinary humanities grants and awards, including fellowships from the Andrew W. Mellon Foundation and the University of Chicago, The American Academy of Arts and Sciences, and the Mahindra Humanities Center at Harvard University.
+He received his Ph.D. in Cinema and Media Studies from the University of Chicago, and before coming to F&M, he was a postdoctoral fellow at the American Academy of Arts and Sciences and the Mahindra Humanities Center at Harvard University.
+In addition to having worked in post-production at New Line Cinema, his research and teaching also extend to art history, visual anthropology, philosophy, and the history of science and technology.
+His scholarship has been supported by numerous interdisciplinary humanities grants and awards, including fellowships from the Andrew W. Mellon Foundation, the University of Chicago, and the University of California, Santa Barbara.

 Williamson has published widely on film history, animation, science films, and critical theory.
-His most recent book, Hidden in Plain Sight: An Archaeology of Magic and the Cinema, explores the history of the cinema as a technology of illusion, and the experience of wonder during periods of technological innovation from the 19th century to the present.
-Current projects include an essay on early sound films and The Mystery of the Wax Museum (1933) for a book on Michael Curtiz, an article on Teddy Roosevelt’s role in the early history of ethnographic film, and a new book-length study of the shared history of science and animation in the cinema.
-The bulk of this focuses on popular science films and television shows made during the Cold War by Walt Disney and a scientist named John Ott.
+His most recent book, Hidden in Plain Sight: An Archaeology of Magic and the Cinema (Rutgers University Press, 2015), explores the history of the cinema as a technology of illusion, and the experience of wonder during periods of technological innovation from the 19th century to the present.
+Current projects include essays and articles on early horror films and The Mystery of the Wax Museum (1933) for a book on Michael Curtiz; on race and colonialism in mid-century ethnographic films; and on the Paper Print Fragment collections at the Library of Congress.
+He is also working on a new book-length study of the shared history of science and animation in the cinema that focuses on popular science films and television shows made during the Cold War by Walt Disney and a biologist named John Ott.

 - Ph.D. in Cinema and Media Studies, The University of Chicago – Chicago, IL